Real Estate in Costa Rica, Top Places to Live, Best Place to Live

 You can enjoy this hidden corner of Costa Rica, without sacrificing home comforts or little luxuries.
 You can get Internet and phone service, and satellite TV.
 You can pick up warm French baguettes, or linger over an espresso and pastry at the coffee shop...buy Cuban cigars, Swiss chocolate, imported cheese, and champagne at the delicatessen...and enjoy Indonesian, organic, French or Italian food in the local restaurants.

 But the area is still emerging.
 Roads are all gravel once off the main highway but the area is developing quickly.
-The newest hospital in Costa Rica just opened in the region and plans for the construction of a third international airport in this region are now underway.
+The main road in Ojochal was paved in 2017.
+The newest hospital in Costa Rica just opened in the region.

 Come and see for yourself, on a Pacific Lots Discovery Tour.
 These four-day, three-night trips for just $299 will let you try out the Pura Vida lifestyle, and see if it fits.
-Better yet, $250 of the $299 cost of the tour is credited against the purchase price of a property if you buy.
+If you do purchase from us, we'll give you a $1000 travel credit off the price of the lot.
 Just book your flight to San Jose, and we’ll take care of the rest…accommodations, meals, and transport.
 You can check out our community…built homes, and those under construction…see the little villages and beaches close by…immerse yourself in this gorgeous eco-wonderland…and decide if it’s right for you.
 GO HERE NOW TO FIND OUT MORE/RESERVE.